 - Less than $300: Misdemeanor for 1st and 2nd offenses, 3rd degree felony for 3rd offense;

 - Between $300 and $20,000: 3rd degree felony;

 - Between $20,000 and $100,000: 2nd degree felony; and

 Misdemeanor crimes carry up to a one-year jail sentence, and felony convictions can be five, fifteen, or even thirty year prison sentences.
 Each count also carries its own civil fine in addition to the tax bill that you are already required to pay.

 On the federal level, the punishments for tax crimes can be even more severe.
 Civil and criminal penalties apply to federal tax crimes.
 Criminally, the IRS can impose prison sentences and fines for each charge in a tax crime.
 Additionally, the federal government can sue you in civil court for additional money damages.
 For example, failure to file a tax return results in a 5% penalty per month until it is paid.
 For accuracy-related charges, a 20% penalty applies.
 For the charge of tax fraud, a 75% penalty applies.

 Let a Florida Tax Crime Attorney Help

 Tax law is one of the most confusing areas of the legal system, and a simple misstep can lead to major consequences.
 If you, your business, or a loved one is facing tax law violations, let the Tony Moss Firm, L.L.C. help.
-With forensic accountants and other dedicated tax professionals, I can build a skilled defense team for your case.
+With access to experienced forensic accountants and other dedicated tax professionals, Tony Moss can build a skilled defense team for your case.
 Call or contact the office today for a free and confidential review of your case.
-I believe that everyone should get the best defense possible because fairness and justice are essential human values that we all deserve.
+Everyone should get the best defense possible, because fairness and justice are essential human values that we all deserve.